MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/get-started-partner-integration.md

 The best way for technology partners to certify that their integration works is to have a joint customer approve the suggested integration design in the [Partner Application page](https://security.microsoft.com/interoperability/partnersapps) in Microsoft Defender XDR and have it tested and demoed to the Microsoft Defender for Endpoint team.

-Once the Microsoft Defender for Endpoint team has reviewed and approves the integration, we direct you to be included as a partner at the Microsoft Intelligent Security Association.
+Once the Microsoft Defender for Endpoint team reviews and approves the integration, we direct you to be included as a partner at the Microsoft Intelligent Security Association.

 ## Step 3: Get listed in the Microsoft Defender for Endpoint partner application portal

 Microsoft Defender for Endpoint supports non-Microsoft applications discovery and integration using the in-product [partner page](partner-applications.md) that is embedded within the Microsoft Defender for Endpoint management portal.

-To have your company listed as a partner in the in-product partner page, you'll need to provide the following information:
+To have your company listed as a partner in the in-product partner page, provide the following information:

-1. A square logo (SVG).
+- A square logo (SVG)
-2. Name of the product to be presented.
+- Name of the product to be presented
-3. Provide a 15-word product description.
+- A 15-word product description
-4. Link to the landing page for the customer to complete the integration or blog post that includes sufficient information for customers.
+- A link to the landing page for the customer to complete the integration or blog post that includes sufficient information for customers.
 Any press release including the Microsoft Defender for Endpoint product name should be reviewed by the marketing and engineering teams.
 Wait for at least 10 days for the review process to be done.
-5. If you use a multi-tenant Microsoft Entra ID approach, we need the Microsoft Entra application name to track usage of the application.
+- If you use a multi-tenant Microsoft Entra ID approach, we need the Microsoft Entra application name to track usage of the application.
-6. Include the User-Agent field in each API call made to Microsoft Defender for Endpoint public set of APIs or Graph Security APIs.
+- The User-Agent field in each API call made to Microsoft Defender for Endpoint public set of APIs or Graph Security APIs.
 This is used for statistical purposes, troubleshooting, and partner recognition.
 In addition, this step is a requirement for membership in Microsoft Intelligent Security Association (MISA).

    Follow these steps: